jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **FamilyBoost tax credit** means a tax credit under section MH 3
   - **licensed early childhood service** has the meaning set out in section 10 of the Education and Training Act 2020
   - **licensed early childhood service fees** includes optional charges but excludes any portion that is a donation
+  - **other income** means a person’s income that is not reportable income but also includes a PAYE income payment that is a schedular payment under section RD 8 (Schedular payments)
+  - **reportable income** has the meaning set out in section 22D(3) of the Tax Administration Act 1994, but does not include a PAYE income payment that is a schedular payment under section RD 8
-  - **tax credit income** means the amount determined under section MH 4.
+  - **tax credit income** means the amount determined under section MH 4
+  - **tax credit quarter** means the quarter for which a person is entitled to a FamilyBoost tax credit under section MH 4.

 ### MH 3 FamilyBoost tax credit
 Entitlement to FamilyBoost tax credit
-(1) A natural person is entitled to a tax credit, the FamilyBoost tax credit, for a quarter for the amount calculated under subsections (2) and (3) if, during that quarter, the person—
+(1) A natural person is entitled to a FamilyBoost tax credit for a tax credit quarter for the amount calculated under subsections (2) and (3) if, during that quarter, the person—
-  (a) is a caregiver of one or more children enrolled with a licensed early childhood service; and (b) incurs licensed early childhood service fees for that child or children; and (c) is resident in New Zealand.
+  (a) is a caregiver of 1 or more children enrolled with a licensed early childhood service; and (b) incurs licensed early childhood service fees for that child or children; and (c) is resident in New Zealand.
 Amount of credit
-(2) Subject to subsection (3), the FamilyBoost tax credit for the quarter is equal to 25% of the licensed early childhood service fees payable by the person for the quarter up to a maximum credit amount of $975.
+(2) Subject to subsection (3), the FamilyBoost tax credit for a tax credit quarter is equal to 25% of the licensed early childhood service fees payable by the person for that quarter up to a maximum credit amount of $975.
 Abatement of credit
-(3) If the person’s tax credit income for the quarter is greater than $35,000, the FamilyBoost tax credit for the quarter is the lesser of—
+(3) If the person’s tax credit income calculated under section MH 4 is greater than $35,000 for the tax credit quarter, the FamilyBoost tax credit for the tax credit quarter is the lesser of—
   (a) the amount of the FamilyBoost tax credit determined under subsection (2); and (b) $975 less the abatement amount.
 Person may apply for refund
-(4) A person entitled to a FamilyBoost tax credit for a quarter may apply for a refund of that credit under section 41C of the Tax Administration Act 1994 if—
+(4) A person entitled to a FamilyBoost tax credit for a tax credit quarter may apply for a refund of that credit under section 41C of the Tax Administration Act 1994 if, subject to subsection (5),—
-  (a) the person has met their obligation to file a return of income by the dates set out in section 37 of the Tax Administration Act 1994; and
+  (a) the person has met their obligation to file a return of income by the due dates set out in section 37 of that Act; and (b) the person’s spouse, civil union partner, or de facto partner (relationship partner), if applicable, has also met their obligation to file a return of income by the due dates set out in section 37 of that Act.
+Late filing of income tax return
-  (b) the person’s spouse, civil union partner, or de facto partner (partner), if applicable, has also met their obligation to file a return of income by the dates set out in section 37 of the Tax Administration Act 1994.
+(5) If a person or their relationship partner has failed to meet their obligation to file a return of income by the due dates set out in section 37 of the Tax Administration Act 1994, the person may be treated as complying with that section for the purposes of subsection (4) once they have filed the outstanding return or returns that would enable the Commissioner to assess their tax credit income under section MH 4.
 One tax credit per couple
-(5) If a person entitled to a FamilyBoost tax credit under subsection (1) has a partner, that partner is not also entitled to a FamilyBoost tax credit for the quarter, regardless of whether the licensed early childhood service fees are incurred by both the person and their partner.
+(6) If a person entitled to a FamilyBoost tax credit under subsection (1) has a relationship partner, the relationship partner is not also entitled to a FamilyBoost tax credit for the tax credit quarter, regardless of whether the licensed early childhood service fees are incurred by both the person and their relationship partner.
+Separated persons
+(7) Subsection (6) does not apply for a tax credit quarter if the person is separated from their relationship partner and does not have a relationship partner at the end of that quarter.
 Deceased estate
-(6) Despite subsection (4), where a person entitled to a FamilyBoost tax credit dies before applying for a refund of that credit, the trustee of that person’s estate may apply for a refund of the FamilyBoost tax credit to which the deceased person was entitled under subsection (1) as if they were that person.
+(8) Despite subsection (4), when a person entitled to a FamilyBoost tax credit dies before applying for a refund of that credit, the trustee of that person’s estate may apply for a refund of the FamilyBoost tax credit to which the deceased person was entitled under subsection (1) as if they were that person.
-Separated persons
-(7) Subsection (5) does not apply for a quarter if the person is separated from their partner and does not have a new partner at the end of the quarter.

 ### MH 4 Meaning of tax credit income
 Meaning of tax credit income
-(1) The tax credit income of a person entitled to a FamilyBoost tax credit for a quarter under section MH 3 is the amount determined under subsections (2) to (6).
+(1) The tax credit income of a person entitled to a FamilyBoost tax credit under section MH 3 is the amount determined under subsections (2) to (8).
-Reportable income
+Person has only reportable income
-(2) Subject to subsection (4), if the person derives reportable income in the quarter, the person’s tax credit income for the quarter is the amount of that reportable income.
+(2) When the person has only reportable income in a tax credit quarter, the person’s tax credit income for the tax credit quarter is the same amount as their reportable income for that quarter.
-Other income
-(3) Subject to subsection (4), if the person derives taxable income other than reportable income in the quarter, the amount treated as the person’s tax credit income for the quarter is,—
+Person has only other income for income year including tax credit quarter (3) Subject to subsection (5), the person’s tax credit income for a tax credit quarter is 25% of the person’s taxable income for an income year when—
+  (a) the person has filed a return of income for that income year; and (b) that income year includes the tax credit quarter; and (c) the person has only other income for that income year.
-  (a) if a return of income has been filed by the person for the income year that includes the quarter, 25% of the amount of the person’s taxable income for that income year; or
+Person has only other income for income year not including tax credit quarter (4) If the person has not yet filed a return of income for an income year that includes a tax credit quarter, the Commissioner may determine the person’s tax credit income based on the person’s most recent return.
+Subject to subsection (5), the person’s tax credit income for that quarter is 25% of the person’s taxable income for an income year when—
-  (b) in any other case, 25% of the amount of the person’s taxable income for the income year for which the most recent return of income has been filed by the person before the commencement of the quarter.
+  (a) the most recent return has been filed in either of the 2 income years preceding the tax credit quarter; and (b) the person has complied with the due dates for filing under section 37 of the Tax Administration Act 1994 or is treated as doing so under section MH 3(5).
-Reportable and other income
+Person has both reportable income and other income
-(4) If the person derives both reportable income and taxable income other than reportable income in the quarter, the person’s tax credit income for the quarter is the greater of—
+(5) If the person has both reportable income and other income during an income year, the Commissioner may determine the person’s tax credit income based on the person’s most recent return of income.
+The person’s tax credit income for the tax credit quarter is the greater of—
-  (a) the person’s reportable income in the quarter; and (b) the amount treated as the person’s tax credit income for the quarter under subsection (3).
+  (a) the amount under subsection (2), calculated as if the person has only reportable income for that income year; and (b) the amount under subsection (3) or (4), calculated as if the person has only other income for that income year.
+Neither reportable nor other income
+(6) Despite subsections (2), (3), (4), and (5), a person’s tax credit income is zero if, throughout the 2-year period preceding the income year that includes the person’s tax credit quarter, the person has not had an obligation to file a return of income by the dates required under section 37 of the Tax Administration Act 1994 and has not derived reportable income for the tax credit quarter.
 Combined tax credit incomes
-(5) If the person has a spouse, civil union partner, or de facto partner (partner) for the quarter, the person’s tax credit income for the quarter is the combined total of the person’s tax credit income and the tax credit income of their partner for the quarter.
-For these purposes, their partner’s tax credit income is determined under subsections (2) to (4) as if their partner were the person referred to in those subsections.
+(7) If the person has a spouse, civil union partner, or de facto partner (relationship partner) for the tax credit quarter, the person’s tax credit income for the tax credit quarter is the combined total of the person’s tax credit income and the tax credit income of their relationship partner for that quarter.
+For these purposes, their relationship partner’s tax credit income is determined under subsections (2) to (6) as if their relationship partner were the person referred to in those subsections.
 Separated persons
-(6) Subsection (5) does not apply for a quarter if the person is separated from their partner and does not have a new partner at the end of that quarter.
+(8) Subsection (7) does not apply for a tax credit quarter if the person is separated from their relationship partner and does not have a relationship partner at the end of that quarter.

 ### MH 5 FamilyBoost tax credit abatement
 What this section does
-(1) When a person is entitled to a FamilyBoost tax credit for a quarter under section MH 3 and the person’s tax credit income for the quarter is greater than $35,000, this section calculates the abatement amount for the purposes of section MH 3(3)﻿(b).
+(1) When a person is entitled to a FamilyBoost tax credit for a tax credit quarter under section MH 3 and the person’s tax credit income for that quarter is greater than $35,000, this section calculates the abatement amount for the purposes of section MH 3(3)﻿(b).
 Rate of abatement
-(2) Subject to subsection (3), the abatement amount is calculated at the rate of 9.75 cents for each complete dollar of the person’s tax credit income for the quarter that is greater than $35,000.
+(2) Subject to subsection (3), the abatement amount is calculated at the rate of 9.75 cents for each complete dollar of the person’s tax credit income for the tax credit quarter that is greater than $35,000.
 Zero credit
-(3) If the person’s tax credit income for the quarter is $45,000 or more, the abatement amount is $975 and the FamilyBoost tax credit amount under section MH 3(2) and (3) is zero.
+(3) If the person’s tax credit income for the tax credit quarter is $45,000 or more, the abatement amount is $975 and the FamilyBoost tax credit amount under section MH 3(2) and (3) is zero.

 ### Subpart MK — Tax credits for KiwiSaver schemes and complying superannuation funds